Althealam/Generative-Retrieval-for-Multi-Destination-Trips-via-RQ-VAE/README.md

-# Generative Retrieval for Multi-Destination Trips via RQ-VAE
+# 🌍 Generative Retrieval for Multi-Destination Trips via RQ-VAE

-This project implements a generative retrieval approach for predicting multi-destination trips using Residual Quantized Variational Autoencoder (RQ-VAE), based on the Booking.com Multi-Destination Trips dataset.

-## Overview
+## 🧭 Overview

 Multi-destination trips involve travelers visiting multiple cities in a single journey.
 This project aims to predict the next destination city for incomplete multi-destination trips using advanced machine learning techniques.

-## Dataset
+## 🗂️ Dataset

 The project uses the **Booking.com Multi-Destination Trips Dataset** from the WSDM WebTour 2021 Challenge.